balajipramesh/demo-api-kafka/README.md

 }
 ```
 * Click Execute
- * Notice on `kafka_start_consumer` console the message posted here would be relayed back there.
+ * Notice on `kafka_start_consumer` console the message posted via API would be relayed back there.

 ## Send message on kafka topic